StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * The created JSON object

+### JSON to Shape
+Generates a Shape from a given JSON object.

+*Inputs*
+* A JSON object
+* The X and Y coordinate space values to place the shape in

+*Outputs*
+* The generated Shape
+* An error, if one occurred when trying to generate the shape
+* The Width and Height of the shape

 ### Value at Index
 Given an array, this returns the value at a specific index in the array.